- Chart

 Industry Overview

-The electric utility industry is undergoing a significant transformation driven by the transition to cleaner energy sources, grid modernization, increasing demand for electricity (especially from electrification), and evolving regulatory landscapes.
-The industry faces challenges related to aging infrastructure, cybersecurity, and the integration of renewable energy.
-Investments in grid resilience and advanced technologies are critical.
+The electric utility industry is undergoing a significant transformation driven by the transition to cleaner energy sources, grid modernization, and evolving regulatory landscapes.
+Factors such as increasing demand for electricity, the integration of renewable energy, and advancements in energy storage technology are shaping the industry.

 Positioning